Amla Power – DIY Spicy Shampoo

 In this picture you can see the density of the surfactants once mixed together.

-5) You add the Phase C one by one (you don’t mix the ingredients of Phase C together and add them: you add one ingredient at a time to Phase B).
+5) I added the Phase C one by one (I didn’t mix the ingredients of Phase C together and added them at once: I added them one ingredient at a time to Phase B).
 This should be the result:

 Amla Power Shampoo 5